THE BOOK: ALL THINGS ARE NUMBERS RIDER/WAITE VS. NUMERICAL MORE IDEAS ON TAROT

 The organization of ideas upon a grid is for those who might be finding tradition methods of learning tarot a bit confusing.

-This web site has an extensive collection of possible meanings, derived from my own personal experience in using my decks as well as personal experience living and observing life.
+This study of tarot has an extensive collection of possible meanings, derived from my own personal experience in using my decks as well as personal experience living and observing life.
 Each page is divided into 6 categories; adjectives, nouns, verbs, reactions, predictions and advice.
 By sorting these possible meanings into adjectives, nouns and verbs, each category becomes a modular unit, providing responses that can be plugged into any kind of oracular sentence, or just read as a mass assemblage of possibilities.

 The mass assemblage of possible meanings are for those who might need help seeing how the Etymological Traverse works.

 The Numerical Tarot is a tool.
-It is the summation of everything presented in the book "All Things Are Numbers" and the rest of this web site, and stands as a documentation of the "essence of being."
+It stands as a documentation of the “essence of being.”
 This essence is explained with logic as well as intuition, meticulous analysis as well as speculative philosophy, words as well as pictures, pragmatism as well as imagination.
-The reader of this site will definitely need to utilize both sides of their brain equally to understand these ideas in their best possible light.
+The reader of this study will definitely need to utilize both sides of their brain equally to understand these ideas in their best possible light.
 Good luck! :-)